Author, Mike Smith

 - Larger money transfers should get better exchange rates

-- Exchange rate volatility needs to be monitored
+- Exchange rate volatility provides risk and opportunity

-- A regulated company will safeguard your funds
+- An FCA regulated company will safeguard your funds

-- Avoid bank fees and daily limits by using a money transfer company
+- To avoid bank fees and daily payment limits use a money transfer company

 - Small differences in the rate can have a big financial impact

-- Some money transfer companies are really just apps; others will offer you a professional service
+- Not all money transfer companies provide a professional service

 Who are we?